ga4gh-beacon/beacon-v2-Models/README.md

 Additional information is now accessible through the [Beacon v2 Documentation](http://docs.genomebeacons.org/models/).

 **NOTE**: This is the project for Beacon v2 models development.
-The final Beacon v2 Farmework and Models will be made availble through the unified [`beacon-v2`](https://github.com/ga4gh-beacon/beacon-v2) repository.
+The final Beacon v2 Framework and Models will be made availble through the unified [`beacon-v2`](https://github.com/ga4gh-beacon/beacon-v2) repository.